Trump move could scrap or weaken law that protects social media companies | MarketScreener

 The proposed legislation is part of an executive order Trump signed on Thursday afternoon.
 Trump had attacked Twitter for tagging his tweets about unsubstantiated claims of fraud about mail-in voting with a warning prompting readers to fact-check the posts.

-Trump wants to "remove or change" a provision of a law known as section 230 that shields social media companies from liability for content posted by their users.
+Trump wants to "remove or change" a provision of a law known as Section 230 that shields social media companies from liability for content posted by their users.

 Trump said U.S. Attorney General William Barr will begin drafting legislation "immediately" to regulate social media companies.